 Grantham courses have Defense Activity for Nontraditional Education Support (DANTES) approval for tuition reimbursement.
-For more information on this financing program, a student should contact the Educational Service Officer on his/her base and a University representative. eligible individuals are provided by state agencies for vocational rehabilitation.
-Further information may be obtained by contacting the local office of the State Vocational Rehabilitative Services.
-To find who to contact vist the Rehabilitation Services Administration.
+For more information on this financing program, a student should contact the Educational Service Officer on his/her base and a University representative.

 TUITION ASSISTANCE TOP-UP